scontainer-paper/scontainer-demo/README.md

 ## Data Model

 - The data model is implemented in the `datamodel` folder.
 - In the `datamodels/examples` folder, you will find 9 examples demonstrating the core concepts of the data model.
-Run these examples individually to view the results in the console.
+Run these examples or play with them and view the results in the console.
 (Make sure to run them after navigating into the `examples` folder, otherwise you'll get a 'No module named datamodel' error.)

 ## Prototype GUI